nvk747/training-material/topics/statistics/tutorials/PAPAA@0.1.8/tutorial.md

 {: .details}

 > ### {% icon comment %} Outputs
->    - Heatmap for mutation and gain propotions for the genes used in model across all the TCGA cancer types (all_targene_heatmap.pdf")
+>    - Heatmap for mutation and gain proportions for the genes used in model across all the TCGA cancer types (all_targene_heatmap.pdf")
->    - Heatmap for total mutation and total gain propotions for the genes used in model across all the TCGA cancer types (targene_heatmap.pdf")
+>    - Heatmap for total mutation and total gain proportions for the genes used in model across all the TCGA cancer types (targene_heatmap.pdf")
 >    - Gene weights/Coefficients contributing to the model (targene_coef_plot.pdf)
 >    - Plot distributions of predictions according to variant classification for OG and TSG ("variant_gain_fill_map.pdf" and "variant_loss_fill_map.pdf")
 >    - Targene Summary Counts Distribution ("path_events_per_sample.tsv")